IAMtheIAM/angular-webpack-nodejs-starter/README.md

 * For IntelliJ IDEA 2016 users, there are many useful run configurations, including debugging the Webpack build, debugging the Angular 2 application, and compound run configurations which upon executing, will execute the above scripts in order for you, so you don't have to remember the order and run multiple commands each time.

 * Of course, the app also works fine in Visual Studio 2015.
 However, the run configurations are not up to date, since I use IntelliJ for my main IDE.
 I will update them soon.
 You'll need to install `Task Runner Explorer` to execute the commands from within VS2015, otherwise you'll have to use a Terminal / Command Prompt.
+There is more information on how to use this starter with Visual Studio in [the getting started tips document.](./tools/docs/Tips.md)

 * If you ever need to clean your project folder of any generated files, execute the "clean" task.
 This will remove everything within *"node_modules", "bower_components", "cache", "wwwroot" and "coverage"*.